 Although I know some people who already had a solid base of cycling fitness and experience that successfully completed the TCR after riding less than 2,000 km in the six months before the event, I wouldn’t recommend that approach, especially not for anyone who is lacking experience.

-There is a group that TCR participants can join and see what training other people are doing.
-However, be careful when comparing yourself to people on the weekly leaderboard because the people most likely to join the group are the ones who are doing the bigger distances, and each week there will be some people doing massive distances, but those are normally not the same people every week.
+Many races create Strava groups for participants to join and see what training other people are doing, and there is also a Ride Far Strava Club.
+However, be careful when comparing yourself to people on those weekly leaderboards because the people most likely to join the groups are the ones who are doing the biggest distances, and each week there will be some people doing massive distances, but those are normally not the same people every week, so they are not a good indicator of what YOU should be doing.

 A: Between 2,000 km and 20,000+ km in the six months leading up to the event.